Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Results and discussion

 Supersonic flows significantly impact two-particle correlations because of the formation of Mach cones.
 The interest in Mach cones formed in ultra-relativistic heavy-ion collisions was sparked from the two-particle correlations observed at RHIC ~\cite{Aggarwal2010,Adare2010}.
 However, subsequent measurements at the LHC energies do not support these observations~\cite {Aad2014,Chatrchyan2014}.
-It is argued that the structure observed might be an artifact of incorrect background considerations ~\cite{Nattrass2016}.
-Although there is no direct experimental evidence for their existence, theoretical interest in Mach cones still persists as its disappearance could hint at a possible QCD critical point~\cite{Sarwar2021}.
-Mach number, $Ma$, being the ratio of characteristic flow velocity to the velocity of sound, could tell about the possible formation of Mach cones in the fluid.
-If $Ma << 1$, the density is almost uniform throughout the system and the fluid is incompressible.
-Fig.~\ref{fig4} depicts the variation of Mach number with system radius.
-We observe that $Ma$ is independent of system radii at a particular temperature.
-As temperature increases, the system flow changes from subsonic to supersonic, indicating possible Mach cone formation.
+It is argued that the structure observed might be an artefact of incorrect background considerations ~\cite{Nattrass2016}.
+Although there is no direct experimental evidence for their existence, theoretical interest in Mach cones still persists as their disappearance could hint at a possible QCD critical point~\cite{Sarwar2021}.
+The dependence of $Ma$ on $c_s$ makes it sensitive to the critical point (CP).
+If $Ma << 1$, the density is almost uniform throughout the system and the fluid is incompressible indicating a very low bulk viscosity.
+Fig.~\ref{fig4} depicts the variation of $Ma$ with system radius.
+We observe that $Ma$ is almost independent of system radii beyond a particular temperature as expected with small deviations only due to the lower momentum cut-off.
+As temperature increases, it is observed that $Ma$ increases.

 It was observed that as $\eta/s$ increases, the typical Mach cone structure smears out and vanishes ~\cite{Bouras2014,Bouras2011}.
-Right panel of Fig.~\ref{fig4} suggests the dependence of Mach number on $\mu_{B}$.
-We see that it increases with increasing $\mu_{B}$ and remains above the supersonic limit at all temperatures for the highest value of $\mu_{B}$ considered here.
+Right panel of Fig.~\ref{fig4} displays the dependence of $Ma$ on $\mu_{B}$.
+We see that it increases with increasing $\mu_{B}$ and remains above the supersonic limit at all temperatures considered here.
 This might be an indication of the early formation of a rapidly expanding system with shock waves at higher $\mu_{B}$ values.
-From Fig.~\ref{fig4}, it can also be inferred that since Mach number is of the order of unity for all temperatures and at all values of $\mu_{B}$, the system produced in ultra-relativistic collisions is compressible ~\cite{Ollitrault2008}.
+From Fig.~\ref{fig4}, it can also be inferred that since $Ma$ is greater than unity at all temperatures for all values of $\mu_{B}$ considered here, indicating that the system produced in ultra-relativistic collisions is compressible ~\cite{Ollitrault2008}.

+Fig.\ref{fig5} depicts the effect of the magnitude of the fluid velocity chosen here.
+It is observed that the qualitative dependence of $Ma$ on temperature remain unchanged.
+We can also deduce that the hadronic fluid considered is compressible for all values of fluid velocity greater than 0.5$c$.
+At lower velocities, the hadronic fluid is incompressible at low temperatures.
+A similar scaling can also be expected for $Re$ as $Re\propto \langle v \rangle$ as seen in Eq.\ref{eq29}.